 What Makes the Gibson Maestro Electric Guitar Stand Out From the Competition?

-Gibson guitars are not so famous for having a vibrato, so, this may be a quite interesting model for those who never even knew this brand had models with such a feature.
+Gibson guitars are not so famous for having a vibrato, so, this may be an interesting model for those who never even knew this brand had models with such a feature.

 And it’s not just about vibrato, the whole tailpiece gives this instrument a wonderful vintage appearance so it will look gorgeous on any stage.